 Email management software enhances existing inboxes by making conversations and contacts more searchable.
 Email is a crucial communications tool for sales professionals, but sales inboxes are often cluttered and contact info isn’t always current.
 The best email management software helps by adding features like thread splitting and contact enrichment.
 Some options also include marketing tools like templates, drip campaigns, and email tracking analytics.

 Mailchimp is email management software that also offers the tools to craft high-converting email campaigns.
 Mailchimp’s template library has over 100 designs with customizable drag-and-drop elements.
 Once emails are designed and sent, monitor progress with real-time analytics.
 Mailchimp tracks open, close, and unsubscribe rates and provides insights on how audiences interact with emails on desktop or mobile.
 It’s a great tool for email marketing teams.

 Streak is a free CRM that lives inside Gmail and integrates with Google Workspace.
-Basic functions include view tracking, mail merge (for bulk sends), and custom pipelines.
-Streak’s free plan suits solopreneurs, but its higher-tier subscriptions add functions and resources that benefit larger teams: shared pipelines, contact enrichment, and thousands of app integrations via Zapier.
-Streak is perfect for reps who are fully immersed in Google’s ecosystem.
+Streak’s free plan offers solopreneurs core CRM features and email management tools such as mail merge (for bulk sends), email tracking and snippets, and unlimited contacts.
+Its higher-tier subscriptions add functions and resources that benefit larger teams via shared pipelines, contact enrichment, automations, and over 5,000 third-party app integrations via Zapier.

 Who Should Use It: Sales teams that want an easier way to capture qualified leads online.

 Lead generation software attracts web-based prospects and gathers their contact information so companies can nurture them into customers.
 Generating online leads is often done through forms, landing pages, surveys, and chat boxes, among other tools.
 The best lead generation software offers a suite of effective lead generation tools.
 Several options include advanced features like A/B testing, workflow automation, and robust third-party app integrations.